Gilbert Diendéré

 Gilbert Diendéré ([ʒil.bɛʁ djɛn.de.ʁe]; born c.
 1960) is a Burkinabé military officer and the Chairman of the National Council for Democracy, the military junta that briefly seized power in Burkina Faso in the September 2015 coup d'état.
 He was a long-time aide to President Blaise Compaoré, serving as commander of the Regiment of Presidential Security (RSP) during Compaoré's rule.
 He was appointed as chairman of the junta on 17 September 2015.

+Diendéré currently serves a prison sentence for his role in the 1987 killing of Thomas Sankara and the 1990 killing of Dabo Boukary.

 Career

 Diendéré is suspected of having been directly involved in the October 1987 coup that resulted in the death of Thomas Sankara and installed Blaise Compaoré in power.
 Diendéré was commander of the national commando training center in Pô at the time of the coup, and all known assailants were identified by the sole survivor of the assault, Alouna Traoré, as having served directly under Diendéré.

 During Compaoré's 27 years in power, Diendéré was considered one of his key allies in the military and served as chief of staff and head of the elite Regiment of Presidential Security (RSP) although he was also viewed as a shadowy figure.
 In late 2014, after the ouster of Compaoré, Diendéré was dismissed from his military leadership posts by the transitional authorities.
 Although he no longer headed the RSP, he remained closely linked to it during the events of 2015 in which the RSP found itself at odds with the transitional authorities, which wanted to disband it.

 Members of the RSP launched a coup on 16 September 2015 and detained President Michel Kafando and Prime Minister Isaac Zida.
 On 17 September, Diendéré was appointed as Chairman of the National Council for Democracy, the new military junta.
 However, the junta failed to consolidate its authority across the country and faced pressure from regional leaders and eventually the regular army.
 At least 270 people were wounded and 17 killed as a result of the coup.